 A site for selling products and services is known as an ecommerce site.
 Many ecommerce websites would have been started by businesses that originally sold from a physical location, and then branched out online to reach more customers.
 Nowadays, there are many businesses that only exist online.

 There are many different avenues to selling online.
 You can create listings on well-known auction and shopping sites like eBay or Craigslist.
-Or you can choose to create your own site with an ecommerce website builder, like Shopify, BigCommerce, or any in our guide to the best website builder with ecommerce.
-Read our Shopify review and BigCommerce review to find out more.
+Or you can choose to create your own site with an ecommerce website builder, like Shopify (opens in new tab), BigCommerce (opens in new tab), or any of the best ecommerce website builders (opens in new tab).

 If you’re looking for more control over your website, including the web hosting and technology used, you can build a website with an existing shopping cart framework like Magento or OpenCart.
 Alternatively, you can build something completely customized from the ground up, which would require specialized knowledge and would be more expensive.